-Regardless of which type of bag an operation uses – valve, open mouth or bulk bag – the ultimate goal of virtually every industrial bagging operation is to fill and seal as many bags as possible cleanly and accurately within a specified time period.
+Regardless of which type of bag an operation uses – valve, open mouth, or bulk bag – the ultimate goal of virtually every industrial bagging operation is to fill and seal as many bags as possible cleanly and accurately within a specified time period.
 Yet while the goal is simple, bagging dry bulk solids can often be tricky in implementation.

-There are interrelated factors that must be in balance in order to ensure a successful operation.
+There are interrelated factors that must be balanced in order to ensure a successful operation.
 Three of these factors work together like the legs of a three-legged stool.
 If one is missing or not in balance with the others, the stool will not set right or possibly topple over.
 These three factors are: